sv222/cloud-engineer-interview-questions/README.md

 AWS WAF is a web application firewall that helps to protect your web applications from common attack vectors, such as SQL injection, cross-site scripting (XSS), and denial of service (DoS) attacks.

 WAF works by inspecting incoming HTTP and HTTPS traffic and filtering out malicious requests.
-WAF can be configured to protect specific web applications or to protect all web applications in a VPC.
+You associate a web ACL with supported resources, such as CloudFront distributions, API Gateway APIs, Application Load Balancers, App Sync, or App Runner services.

 ### What is AWS Glue, and how is it used for data transformation?